 Client assistance is a monetary resource used to access services and goods aimed at supporting participants' success.
 Client assistance is an allowable service and expenditure but must be requested and approved in the contractor's budget.
-Clients may not receive cash.
-Client files must contain documentation explaining how the assistance supports the client's plan and goals.
-All client assistance in a year is limited to 5% of total contracted funds and is based on actual need (not an automatic 5% of annual contracted funds).
-Examples of eligible purchases within PCDS include, but are not limited to:
+Clients may not receive cash; gift cards are allowed.
+Client files must contain documentation explaining how the assistance supports the client's plans and goals.